vr-20/vr-20/README.md

 - 💻 I'm currently a software engineer at Accenture.
 - 👀 I’m interested in Data Engineering, Python Programming.
 - 🌱 I’m currently learning different Data Engineering tools.
-- 📫 Reach out to me on Linkedin: https://www.linkedin.com/in/vivekghadiyaram20/
+- 📫 Reach out to me on LinkedIn: https://www.linkedin.com/in/vivekghadiyaram20/

 <!---
 vr-20/vr-20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.